StoneCo Ltd (STNE) Stock: A Closer Look at the Analyst Ratings - News Heater

 STNE) stock’s latest price update

-StoneCo Ltd (NASDAQ: STNE)’s stock price has decreased by -0.69 compared to its previous closing price of 10.08.
-However, the company has seen a -6.19% decrease in its stock price over the last five trading sessions.
-The Motley Fool reported 2023-10-06 that StoneCo announced a new 300 million Brazilian real share repurchase authorization this week.
-The news is a bigger deal than it seems at first glance considering StoneCo’s previously conservative capital allocation strategies.
+StoneCo Ltd (NASDAQ: STNE)’s stock price has plunge by 1.04relation to previous closing price of 9.61.
+Nevertheless, the company has seen a -3.00% plunge in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2023-10-13 that StoneCo Ltd. (STNE) closed at $9.71 in the latest trading session, marking a +1.04% move from the prior day.

 STNE’s Market Performance

-StoneCo Ltd (STNE) has experienced a -6.19% fall in stock performance for the past week, with a -14.37% drop in the past month, and a -12.27% drop in the past quarter.
-The volatility ratio for the week is 4.29%, and the volatility levels for the past 30 days are at 3.68% for STNE.
-The simple moving average for the past 20 days is -7.86% for STNE’s stock, with a -11.71% simple moving average for the past 200 days.
+STNE’s stock has fallen by -3.00% in the past week, with a monthly drop of -16.37% and a quarterly drop of -21.88%.
+The volatility ratio for the week is 4.97% while the volatility levels for the last 30 days are 4.21% for StoneCo Ltd The simple moving average for the last 20 days is -7.23% for STNE stock, with a simple moving average of -14.48% for the last 200 days.

 Analysts’ Opinion of STNE